 Class A Common Stock - The Company is authorized to issue 100,000,000 shares of Class A common stock with a par value of \$0.0001 per share.
 Holders of Class A common stock are entitled to one vote for each share.
-At December 31, 2020, there were 1,115,768 of Class A common stock issued and outstanding, excluding 24,184,232 shares of Class A common stock subject to possible redemption.
+At December 31, 2020, there were 25,300,000 shares of Class A common stock issued and outstanding, which are subject to possible redemption and therefore classified as temporary equity.